-4. Learn to understand that you can’t live life for other human beings.
-You can only help them so much.
-Total control of events isn’t in your hands, either.
-Do your best, and then try to let go.
+- Learn to understand that you can’t live life for other human beings.
+You can only help so much.
+Total control of events isn’t in your hands.
+Do your best to handle what is within your abilities, and then let the rest go.

-5. If you find that your loved one is being cared for in a substandard facility, or that abuse or neglect are possible, contact the long-term care ombudsman responsible for your area.
-The contact information for this person can be found on your state website or at www.ltcombudsman.org.
+- If you find that your loved one is being cared for in a substandard facility, or that they may be experiencing abuse or neglect, contact the long-term care ombudsman responsible for your area.
+You can find the contact information for your ombudsman on the National Consumer Voice for Long-Term Care website.

 - If your parent is being well cared for, then let the facility do its job.
 The bulk of your loved one’s care is the nursing home’s responsibility now.
 Visit often, advocate for them, and do small things to brighten their day and make their life easier, but then move forward with your own life.
 You’ll have more energy and quality time to devote to all your relationships, and that benefits everyone.